-Using data from the 2001 Current Population Survey (CPS), Fairlie (2005) estimates the relationship between school enrollment and having a home computer among teenagers.
-Controlling for family income, parental education, parental occupation and other observable characteristics in probit regressions for the probability of school enrollment, he finds a difference of 1.4 percentage points (base rate of 85 percent).
-In a subsequent paper, Beltran, Das and Fairlie (2010) use panel data from the matched CPS (2000-2004) and the National Longitudinal Survey of Youth (1997- 2002) to estimate the relationship between home computers and subsequent high school graduation.
+Using data from the 2001 CPS, Fairlie (2005) estimates the relationship between school enrollment and having a home computer among teenagers.
+Controlling for family income, parental education, parental occupation, and other observable characteristics in probit regressions for the probability of school enrollment, he finds a difference of 1.4 percentage points (base rate of 85%).
+In a subsequent paper, Beltran et al. (2010) use panel data from the matched CPS (2000-04) and the National Longitudinal Survey of Youth (1997-2002) to estimate the relationship between home computers and subsequent high school graduation.
 They find that teenagers who have access to home computers are 6-8 percentage points more likely to graduate from high school than teenagers who do not after controlling for individual, parental, and family characteristics.
-Using detailed data available in the NLSY97, they also find that the estimates are not sensitive to the inclusion of difficult-to-find characteristics of the educational environment in the household and extracurricular activities of the student.23 Estimates indicate a strong positive relationship between home computers and grades, a strong negative relationship with school suspension, and suggestive evidence of a negative relationship with criminal activities.
+Using detailed data available in the NLSY97, they also find that the estimates are not sensitive to the inclusion of difficult-to-find characteristics of the educational environment in the household and extracurricular activities of the student.
+Estimates indicate a strong positive relationship between home computers and grades, a strong negative relationship with school suspension, and suggestive evidence of a negative relationship with criminal activities.